A Novel Mixed-Integer Linear Programming Formulation for Continuous-Time Inventory Routing: Mathematical Modeling

 \textbf{Loading and Unloading Quantities.} To model the loading and unloading quantities, we define the following continuous variables: $f_{i \alpha j \beta}$ denotes the amount of product that a vehicle transports from node $(i, \alpha)$ to node $(j, \beta)$ in mode $0$; $\ell_{j\beta}$ represents the amount of product that a vehicle, after finishing its current trip, reloads at the depot before immediately proceeding to node $(j, \beta)$; and $q_{j\beta}$ is the total amount of product delivered to customer~$j$ at the $\beta^\text{th}$ visit.
 We remark that $q_{j\beta}$ might be larger than $I_i^u - I_i^{\ell}$, since vehicles are allowed to remain at a customer location and dispense product multiple times before their departure.
 Constraints~(\ref{eq:flow_back_2_depot_zero}) require that any vehicle that travels from node $(i, \alpha)$ back to the depot is empty, while constraints~(\ref{eq:enforce_vehicle_capacity}) and~(\ref{eq:enforce_loading_limit}) require that the vehicle capacity is respected.
 Constraints~(\ref{eq:impose unloading_upper_bound}) impose upper limits on the unloading quantities, while constraints~(\ref{eq:flow_conservation}) are the flow conservation constraints at node $(j, \beta)$, ensuring that the amount of product that flows into node $(j, \beta)$ equals the delivered amount plus the amount that flows out.

 \textbf{Inventory Limits.} Inventory limits have to be respected for each customer at any moment in the continuous planning horizon.
 In order to achieve this, we specifically need to guarantee that, at the moment $a_{i\alpha}$ when a vehicle is arriving at customer $i \in V_c$, the inventory level is above the minimum desired level, $I_i^{\ell}$, and that at the moment $d_{i\alpha}$ when a vehicle is departing from customer~$i$, the inventory level is below the maximum level $I_i^u$, as enforced by constraints~(\ref{eq:inventory_lower_bound}) and~(\ref{eq:inventory_upper_bound}).
-Note that, during the time $[a_{i\alpha}, d_{i\alpha}]$, the vehicle remains at customer~$i$ and can perform multiple deliveries at zero extra cost, and thus the inventory limits $I_i^{\ell}$ and $I_i^u$ will never be violated in that timeframe.
+In particular, note how the sums in the left-hand sides of these constraints represent the cumulative product delivery before and after the $\alpha^\text{th}$ visit, respectively.
+We also remark that, during the time interval $[a_{i\alpha}, d_{i\alpha}]$, the vehicle remains at customer~$i$ and can perform multiple deliveries at zero extra cost, and thus the inventory constraints will constantly be respected in that timeframe, as long as they are satisfied at both $a_{i \alpha}$ and $d_{i \alpha}$.
 At the end of the planning horizon, the inventory level at customer $i \in V_c$ should be above the target level $I_i^H$, as shown by~(\ref{eq:minimum_inventory_level}).

-The CIRP aims to minimize the objective~(\ref{eq:objective}), subject to constraints~(\ref{eq:define_x})--(\ref{eq:minimum_inventory_level}).
-We highlight that this is a compact MILP formulation that can handle the complex routing and scheduling features of the CIRP, such as multiple customer visits, multiple trips by a vehicle, and continuous-time inventory management.
+The CTIRP aims to minimize the objective~(\ref{eq:objective}), subject to constraints~(\ref{eq:define_x})--(\ref{eq:minimum_inventory_level}).
+We highlight that this is a compact MILP formulation that can handle the complex routing and scheduling features of the CTIRP, such as multiple customer visits, multiple trips by a vehicle, and continuous-time inventory management.